What Medical Schools Can Do to Fix Systemic Issues in Health Care

 Seeing those disparities in health outcomes firsthand when her grandmother's health deteriorated, Dr. Hardeman decided to pursue a career in health to help close that disparity and to provide everyone with high-quality care.

 Black maternal and infant mortality rates are some of the most significant examples of health disparities between Black and white individuals.

-“What we know when it comes to public health is that infant mortality is a critical marker for community health and wellbeing,” Hardeman said.
-“Black women are four times more likely to experience maternal mortality (meaning death during pregnancy, childbirth or in the year following childbirth) in comparison to their white counterparts, despite their socioeconomic status.”
+"What we know when it comes to public health is that infant mortality is a critical marker for community health and wellbeing," Hardeman said.
+"Black women are four times more likely to experience maternal mortality (meaning death during pregnancy, childbirth, or year following childbirth) in comparison to their white counterparts despite their socioeconomic status."

 And the U.S., Dr. Hardeman stated, is the only industrialized nation that has a rising maternal mortality rate.

 "Even when you adjust for education and income level, you're still seeing these disparities," Dr. Foster said.
 "A lot of time when you talk about solutions, they want to point to social determinants of health and resources are crucial in achieving health equity."

 The history of malpractice and mistreatment of Black women is rife in medical history.
 One offender was the "Father of Modern Gynecology," James Marion Sims, who experimented on many female slaves without anesthesia.
 For some people, the treatment of Black women in that era parallel how they are treated today.

 "While folks can say, 'That's in our past, that's our history.'
 We haven't actually sat down and reconciled with that history and really struggled with what that means on how implicit bias and racism show up in current clinical encounters," Dr. Hardeman said.

 Dr. Foster said that other issues within health care appear when looking at the cross-section of race and gender.